moshen/wasmagic/README.md

 #### WASMagic instantiation

-You should instantiate as few copies of `WASMagic` as you can get away with for your usecase.
+You should instantiate as few copies of `WASMagic` as you can get away with for your use case.
 Each instantiation loads the magic database, which is around 8MB.
 One instance per process / worker thread should be enough as the main api (`WASMagic.getMime`) is synchronous.

-If you want to offload processing to another thread, take a look at the [Async / Worker threads](examples/worker/) example.
+If you want to offload processing to another thread (and in production workloads you probably should be), take a look at the [Async / Worker threads](examples/worker/) example.

 If you aren't passing your instantiated dependencies down in your application, and are trying to use this as a global, try something like the following: